C. J. Cherryh: Major themes

 Her protagonists often attempt to uphold existing social institutions and norms in the service of the greater good while the antagonists often attempt to exploit, subvert or radically alter the predominant social order for selfish gain.
 She uses the theme of the outsider finding his (or her) place in society and how individuals interact with The Other.
 A number of Cherryh's novels focus on military and political themes.
 One underlying theme of her work is an exploration of gender roles.
 Her characters reveal both strengths and weaknesses regardless of their gender, although her female protagonists are portrayed as especially capable and determined, and many of her male characters are portrayed as damaged, abused, or otherwise vulnerable.

 Works

 Her career began with publication of her first books in 1976, Gate of Ivrel and Brothers of Earth.
 Since that time, she has published over 80 novels, short-story compilations, with continuing production as her blog attests.
-Ms. Cherryh has received the Hugo, Locus, and Prometheus Awards for some of her novels.
+Cherryh has received the Hugo, Locus, and Prometheus Awards for some of her novels.
 Her novels are divided into various spheres, focusing mostly around the Alliance–Union universe, The Chanur novels, the Foreigner series, and her fantasy novels.